datagnss/datagnss.github.io/gnss/rtk_receiver/DGM10-PPP.md

 ---
-title: "DGM10-A01 RTK Receiver"
+title: "DGM10-PPP PPP/RTK Receiver"
-date: 2024-12-02
+date: 2025-11
 ---

-# DGM10-A01 RTK Receiver
+# DGM10-PPP RTK Receiver

 ## Overview

-DGM10-A01 is a high performance dual-band RTK receiver with build-in antenna, which is based on CYNOSURE series chipset.
+The DGM10-PPP RTK Receiver is a high-precision PPP/RTK receiver with build-in antenna based on the D10P module, supporting Japan's QZSS PPP service.

-It supports BDS-3 signals, along with global civil navigation systems, including GPS, BDS, GLONASS, Galileo, QZSS, and SBAS.
+It supports navigation systems including GPS/QZSS, GALILEO, BDS and GLONASS, and receives signals on L1/L5 bands and L6 band for QZSS PPP corrections service.

+With a built-in PPP positioning engine, it enables PPP positioning based on the MADOCA/CLAS service.
+When conditions permit, PPP-AR positioning is also achievable.

 ![DGM10-A01](../../images/DGM10-A01-MAIN-800x.png)

 ### Features

-- Supports GPS, BDS, GLONASS, Galileo, QZSS, and SBAS
+- Supports GPS, BDS, GLONASS, Galileo, QZSS
-- Integrated Real Time Kinematics (RTK)
+- Integrated PPP(MADOCA/CLAS)
 - State-of-the-art low power consumption design
-- Supports multi-band multi-system high precision raw data output, easy for 3rd party integration
 - The best cost-effective high precision GNSS positioning solution integrated with antenna
 - Compact size 65x65x25mm with high performance
 - One cable for power and data